Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 1-2 m.+ sun till half shadow hardy between -18/-21°C

--humilis (picture above left) This reasonable upright growing graceful bamboo with narrow shiny green leaves and many canes is the one of the best smaller Phyllostachys.
-Good for hedges.
+-humilis (picture above left) This reasonable upright growing graceful bamboo with narrow shiny green leaves.

 Height 3-5 m.+ sun till half shadow hardy between -20/-23°C